VAT Registration in Czech Republic - Updated for 2021

 One of our Czech attorneys can tell you more about the VAT tax rates applicable in Czech Republic and about the registration for this tax.

-Tax compliance for Czech legal entities
+Tax compliance for Czech legal entities in 2021

 Czech companies are required to register for VAT purposes.
 Newly incorporated companies will receive a VAT number, which, in Czech Republic, is comprised of 10 characters, set out by the following formula: CZ + eight digits.
 As a general rule, companies have to comply for VAT returns purposes on a monthly basis, but the local legislation prescribes quarterly reporting if the turnover did not exceed CZK 10 million.
 Quarterly reports are not allowed in the first two financial years.
 Monthly reports have to be submitted no later than the 25th day of the month.
 It is important to know that the Czech legislation does not require annual fillings.
 After the company was registered for VAT, the investor will have to respect the accounting requirements (bookkeeping, invoice regulations).
 Companies in Czech Republic are subject to the following local VAT accounting requirements:

 - Companies must issue invoices for the goods and services offered for sale purposes in Czech Republic.

 - The maintenance of the accounting records must be made for at least 10 years.